Stopping Marine Le Pen From Running Is a Bad Idea

 Even knowing all these things, it’s probable that the ban on Marine Le Pen running for office will backfire.

 The Paris court ruling on Monday, with a sentence applied immediately, means that she cannot stand for election or hold office for five years.
-A reform introduced in 2016 made this an automatic sentencing requirement for political embezzlement convictions of this kind.
+A reform introduced in 2016 made this an obligatory sentencing requirement for political embezzlement convictions of this kind.
 Le Pen’s defenders — like her Rassemblement National party’s president, Jordan Bardella — claim that this is an assault by “elites” on democracy itself.
 A string of right-wing personalities have sought to portray this as a government attack on the main opposition party.
 This claim is overstated, not least considering that the legal process started fully a decade ago.